Read This First

 Bimodal Distributions require sharper edges before the distinction can guide judgment.

-Try a live borderline case.
-Imagine two readers using the same word but disagreeing over whether What Bimodal Distributions is being used to explain and The objection that would change the answer really belongs under Bimodal Distributions.
-The definition earns its keep only if it gives a reason to sort the case one way rather than shrug and let the word do whatever it likes.
+Put the distinction under pressure.
+Imagine two careful readers agreeing on the broad topic but disagreeing over whether What Bimodal Distributions is being used to explain and The objection that would change the answer belong inside Bimodal Distributions.
+The section succeeds only if it gives the reader a principled way to sort the case.

 - The data may be combining grades from two different courses or subjects with different difficulty levels or grading standards, resulting in two distinct peaks.